dsmsuite/dsmsuite.github.io/user_guide.md

 The DSM suite consists of the following components:
 * An analyzer, which extracts information on elements and their relations from source, binaries or other data.
 An analyzer exports this information to a DSI file.
 * A transformer which can be use to apply transformations on the DSI file.
-These transformations can be used to apply refactorings as described in the DSM overview as dexcribed in key strength 4.
+These transformations can be used to apply refactorings as described in the [DSM Overview](dsm_overview) as described under key strength 4.
 * The DSM builder which uses the DSI file to build a DSM file.
 * The DSM viewer which reads the DSM file and visualize the element hierarchy and dependencies.